Small for Gestational Age

 Nulliparity Previous SGA baby

-IVF singleton Previous stillbirth
+IVF singleton pregnancy Previous stillbirth

 Previous pre-eclampsia Cocaine use